-While each part of a Standard must be proven individually and completely, the minimum number and amount of documents should be submitted which accomplishes that purpose.
-If submitting a part of a document such as a policy, the agency should submit a copy of at least one complete page and not cut and paste only the two sentences which apply.
+While each part of a Standard must be proven individually and completely, the minimum number and number of documents should be submitted which accomplishes that purpose.
+If submitting a part of a document such as a policy, the agency should submit the entire policy with the affected proof of compliance highlighted.
 This allows the reviewers to see that it is part of a larger policy and the context for the statements.
 If a standard requires proof of training, a sample of two or three certificates or a departmental sign in sheet showing training may be submitted as acceptable proof.
-The agency should be aware that the Final Review team may request to see proof of entire agency training on any issue (all members) when on site.
+This must be completed for each calendar year.
+The agency should be aware that the on-site review team may request to see proof of entire agency training on any issue (all members) when on site.